fbaew/hackstack-keyboard-relay/README.md

 # Introduction

-Have you ever found yourself thinking "gee I wish I could detach my keyboard from a qemu guest and use it on the host system, all at the press of a button!"
+Have you ever found yourself thinking "gee I wish I could hotplug my keyboard between a qemu guest and my host system, all at the press of a button!"

 Sound familiar?
 Well buckle up, bucko!
 We're plunging straight into golang and racing towards that exact goal.